BrainObjects/BrainObjectDocs/20-Tracing_and_Logging.md

-# BrainObjects … need Tracing and Logging
+# BrainObjects – The need for tracing and logging

 One of the key problems in deployments is to "debug" and "optimise" a running system.
 Real production deployments behave differently than development environments.